Preston Elliott

 Preston Elliott (May 1, 1875 – January 12, 1939) was a Canadian farmer and politician from Ontario.
-Born in Chesterville, Ontario to William Elliott and Mary Agnes Rae, he served in the House of Commons of Canada for the Dundas electoral district as a Progressive.
-Elected in 1921, he was defeated in the 1925 federal election.
+Born in Chesterville, Ontario to William Elliott and Mary Agnes Rae, he served in the House of Commons of Canada for the Dundas electoral district as a member of the Progressive party.
+He was elected in 1921, but was defeated in the 1925 federal election.
 He was a Progressive candidate in 1926 and a Liberal in 1935, but lost both attempts at re-election.
 He was a member of the Ginger Group.